How to Make Money From Home With Freelance Book Indexing

 Interview With a Book Indexer

-What Is Needed to Become a Book Indexer?
+What Do You Need to Become an Indexer?

 In most cases, indexing is a second or later career.
 This is because an indexer needs to have knowledge in order to index intelligently.
 A good level of general knowledge and a good vocabulary are essential.